Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** A building, room, or equipment used for a particular activity.
 **Sentence:** The new irrigation facility has significantly improved water access for farmers.
 **Conversation:**
-A – What’s the latest upgrade on the farm?
+A – What’s the latest upgrade on the farm
 B – We just built a new irrigation facility to improve water access.

 ---